kifiyaand10academy/solar-challenge-week0/README.md

 # solar-challenge-week0
 🧩 Environment Setup

-To reproduce the same Python environment used in this project, follow these steps:
+To reproduce the same Python environment used in this project, follow these steps

 1️⃣ Create a Virtual Environment
 On Windows: